 For the naked eye ‘a’ and ‘а’ looks the same (a homoglyph), but the former belongs to the Latin script and the latter to Cyrillic.
 While for the untrained human eye it is hard to distinguish between both of them, they may get interpreted entirely differently by computers.

 Homoglyphs, and by extension homographs, exist among many different scripts.
-Latin, Greek, and Cyrillic for example share numerous characters that either look exactly similar (e.g., A and А) or have a very close resemblance (e.g., P and Р).
-Unicode has a document that takes into consideration “confusable” characters, that have look-a-likes across different scripts.
+Latin, Greek, and Cyrillic, for example, share numerous characters that look exactly similar (e.g., A and А) or have a very close resemblance (e.g., P and Р).
+Unicode has a document that considers “confusable” characters that have look-a-likes across different scripts.

 Depending on the font, the way it is rendered and also the size of the font in the display, homoglyphs, and homographs may be shown either differently or completely indistinguishable from each other, as seen in CVE-2018-4277 and in the example put together by Xudong Zheng in April 2017, which highlighted the insufficient measures browsers applied against IDN homographs until then.